dpaez16/510SearchEngine/README.md

 ```
 python3 create_indexes.py
 ```
-The above script will create all necessary files (including the inverted index) for the search engine to work.
+The above script will create all necessary files (including the inverted and forward indexes) for the search engine to work.
 Finally, run the web app with:
 ```
 sudo python3 app.py